 China Southwest Airlines was founded in 1988, when China’s historic national flag carrier, the People's Aviation Company of China (PACC; 中國人民航空公司; Zhōngguó Rénmín Hángkōng Gōngsī), founded in 1952, was split into 7 smaller regional airlines known collectively at the time as the Seven Sisters (七姊妹, Qī zǐmèi).
 Wan Zhaohui, a former executive at PACC and a native of Chengdu, was appointed by the Chinese central government to take over the Chengdu-CTU based portion, to be named China Southwest Airlines.

-China Southwest’s share of the old PACC fleet consisted primarily of several Russian-made Tupolev Tu-154 and Ilyushin Il-62 aircraft, along with a few Boeing 737-300s, a pair of Boeing 707-120s and a single Boeing 707-320B.
-The Tu-154s and Il-62s were rather old, but there were a few younger Tu-154M and Il-62M variants that were more usable.
+China Southwest’s share of the old PACC fleet consisted primarily of several Russian-made Tupolev Tu-154 aircraft, along with a few Boeing 737-300s, a set of Boeing 707-120s and a single Boeing 707-320B.
+The Tu-154s were rather old, although there were a few younger, more usable Tu-154M variants in China Southwest’s fleet allotment.

 The 1990s were a period of considerable growth and expansion for the company.
 China Southwest introduced the more modern Tupolev Tu-214 twinjet from 1993, flying it mostly on busier domestic routes.
 The company also began to bring on the new Airbus A320-200 to serve as its workhorse aircraft of the future.